The Navajo Community Benefit Fund

 Eligibility

-The applicant must meet the following guidelines, if applicable:
+The applicant must meet one of the following criteria:

 • 501(c)(3) non-profit organization tax-exempt letter

-• Approved education or community-based entity with an existing operating budget
+• Navajo Nation Chapter with an existing operational budget

-• All project selection and awards are made at the discretion of NTEC’s Selection Committee, and application submission will not in any way create a right, entitlement, or contract to any program submitting a project proposal.
+• All project selection and awards are made at the discretion of NTEC.
+Application submission will not in any way create a right, entitlement, or contract to any program submitting a project proposal.

-All eligible entities and organizations may submit only one application per funding year.
-Applicants must meet the Navajo Community Benefit Fund guidelines for determination and award.
-No carry over funding is allowed.
+All eligible entities and organizations may submit only one project application per funding year.

 How to Apply